naivoder/SAC/README.md

 SAC leverages the advantages of entropy regularization to promote exploration while maintaining a balance between exploration and exploitation.
 This is achieved through the incorporation of an entropy term in the objective function, encouraging policies to be both high-performing and diverse.
 The codebase has been evaluated on a variety of standard continuous control environments available in Gymnasium and MuJoCo libraries.

->❗Note: Pretty sure there is something wrong with my implementation...
-Using the reparameterization trick causes an error in the actor network when the mu (mean of action Gaussians) is occasionally all NaN.
-This only happens on **some** environments, but removing the reparameterization fixes this.
-I suspect this change is the source of the poor learning, but that is not confirmed.

 ## Setup

 ### Required Dependencies